 Chiesi Farmaceutici has a system of pharmacovigilance in order to assume liability for our products (whether marketed or under clinical development) and to take appropriate actions when necessary.
 We ensure that all information relevant to patient safety and the risk-benefit ratio of our products is continuously evaluated and implemented.
 When important safety issues arise, if applicable, we promptly notify healthcare professionals, patients and regulatory agencies concerned in accordance with current legislation.

 What is Pharmacovigilance?

 Pharmacovigilance is the science and activities relating to the detection, assessment, understanding and prevention of adverse effects or any other medicine-related problem (Ref.
 World Health Organization, WHO.
 The importance of pharmacovigilance: safety monitoring of medicinal products, Genève, WHO, 2002).

 In line with this general definition, the main objectives of pharmacovigilance in accordance with the applicable EU legislation are:

 Pharmacovigilance is therefore an activity contributing to the protection of patient and public health.

 A response to a medicinal product which is harmful and unintended (response in this context means that a causal relationship between a medicinal product and an adverse event is at least a reasonable possibility).

-Report any adverse drug reactions to: firstname.lastname@example.org
+Report adverse drug reactions, special situations and incidents directly to: firstname.lastname@example.org